FIWARE/tutorials.Entity-Relationships/README.md

 Bridge Tables are often used to relate many-to-many relationships.
 For example, every store will sell a different range of products, and each product is sold in many different stores.

-In order to hold the context information to "place a product onto a shelf in a given store" we will need to create a new data entity `INVENTORY_ITEM` which exists to associate data from other entities.
-It has a foreign key relationship to the STORE, SHELF and PRODUCT entities and therefore requires relationship attributes called `store`, `shelf` and `product`.
+In order to hold the context information to "place a product onto a shelf in a given store" we will need to create a new data entity **InventoryItem** which exists to associate data from other entities.
+It has a foreign key relationship to the **Store**, **Shelf** and **Product** entities and therefore requires relationship attributes called `store`, `shelf` and `product`.

-Assigning a product to a shelf is simply done by creating an entity holding the relationship information and any other additional properties (such as `stock_count` and `shelf_count`)
+Assigning a product to a shelf is simply done by creating an entity holding the relationship information and any other additional properties (such as `stockCount` and `shelfCount`)

 #### Request: